Beaucoups of Blues (song)

+Recording

 Starr recorded "Beaucoups of Blues" in Nashville during an overnight session on 25–26 June 1970.
 He selected it from material compiled by Pete Drake, his producer, who had amassed a collection of potential songs from Nashville songwriters for Starr's country album.

-The B-Side "Coochy Coochy" was written by Starr.
+Reception

 Cash Box described the song as a "fine country single," further stating that it is "gentle and easy going and Ringo sounds right at home."
 Record World said that "Ringo Starr's C&W warblings will not go unnoticed in either the country or pop fields."